KCL-BMEIS/OOP/week6A.md

 --

 We also need an existing `Segment` to initialise it with!
-- this will be true for all segments &ndash; apart from the tip
+- this will be true for all segments
+- ... apart from the tip!

 &rArr; Let's start with the tip segment